Cecilia Altonaga: Notable cases and rulings

 On June 14, 2007, Altonaga ruled that US Sugar Corporation's practice of pumping untreated wastewater into Lake Okeechobee was in violation of the Clean Water Act.
 Largely as a result of this decision, on June 25, 2008 the state of Florida announced plans to purchase 300 sqmi of land controlled by US Sugar, which will be used to restore vital water flow between Lake Okeechobee and the Everglades National Park, helping to ensure its survival in the face of competition for water from surrounding development.

-She also presided over the trial of Charles McArthur Emmanuel, son of former Liberian dictator Charles Taylor, for torture.
+She also presided over the trial of Charles McArther Emmanuel, son of former Liberian dictator Charles Taylor, for torture.

 In September 2006, Dubai Sheikh Mohammed bin Rashid Al Maktoum was accused of encouraging the abduction and enslavement of thousands of boys for use as jockeys in camel racing.
 A class action suit was filed in the state of Florida in the United States.
 In July 2007, Altonaga granted a motion to dismiss the suit because none of the involved parties resided in the United States.

-In 2012, Altonaga disqualified the entire firm of Morgan & Morgan PA from a class action suit for "deplorable behavior" including insisting on holding depositions in a Dunkin' Donuts, appearing at depositions dressed in t-shirt and shorts, bragging about playing Angry Birds during depositions, and drawing then showing off "pictures of male genitalia" during depositions.
+In 2012, Altonaga disqualified the entire firm of Morgan & Morgan PA from a class action suit for "deplorable behavior" in connection with depositions for the case, including insisting on holding them in a Dunkin' Donuts, appearing dressed in t-shirt and shorts, bragging about playing Angry Birds while they were ongoing, and drawing and then showing off "pictures of male genitalia".

-On December 5, 2016, Altonaga rejected the U.S. Securities and Exchange Commission’s $450,000 penalty against the City of Miami’s budget director for deceiving municipal bond investors, instead fining Michael Boudreaux $15,000.
+On December 5, 2016, Altonaga rejected the U.S. Securities and Exchange Commission's $450,000 penalty against Michael Boudreaux, the City of Miami's budget director, for deceiving municipal bond investors, instead fining him $15,000.

 In 2021, Altonaga was assigned to preside over the multidistrict litigation against stock trading company Robinhood, sued by its clients for suspending trading of GameStop stock during a national spike in the value of that stock.

+In March 2024, Donald Trump filed a defamation lawsuit against ABC News and George Stephanopoulos for an airing of This Week, arguing that Stephanopoulos harmed Trump's reputation by claiming that Trump was found liable for raping the writer E. Jean Carroll in a New York case.
+Altonaga, presiding over the suit brought by Trump, denied a motion to dismiss by Stephanopoulos, finding that the technical definition used by the judge in the New York case did not examine the findings made by the jury.